 The importance of mobility scooters to those with problems moving around cannot be overemphasized.
 We have compiled a list of some of the benefits of mobility scooters below:

 - A mobility scooter comes in handy for people who do not have the stamina or arm/shoulder flexibility needed to make use of a manual wheelchair.

 - It is much easier to pivot the seat of an electric scooter than it is to move the foot rests on manual wheelchairs.

 - A mobility scooter can be very important to people who are suffering from systemic or whole body disabling conditions (such as coronary or lung issues, some forms of arthritis, obesity, etc.), who are still having difficulties with being able to stand, walk a few steps, sit upright without any form of support, and control the steering tiller.

 - One of the high points of mobility scooters for many users is that they look nothing like wheelchairs, removing the sense of “disability.”

 - Generally, mobility scooters are less costly than powered wheelchairs and make them the first option to consider while shopping.

 - To date, producers of mobility scooters have been working on the appearance of scooters to be generally accepted by users.
 Available in the market currently are mobility scooters which look like short, thin, small cars, and even others that have a striking resemblance to motorcycles.

 Could your senior loved one benefit from a mobility scooter?
-Contact the Kansas City home care professionals at Enhanced Home Care to learn more, or to schedule a free in-home consultation to discover additional ways to improve independence, safety, and overall wellbeing and quality of life.
+Contact the experts in home care for Kansas City, MO and surrounding communities at Enhanced Home Care to learn more, or to schedule a free in-home consultation to discover additional ways to improve independence, safety, and overall well being and quality of life.
 You can reach us any time at 913-327-0000.